rajasegar/react-rethink-datepicker/README.md

 [![Coveralls][coveralls-badge]][coveralls]

-Rethinking the date picker UI

-Making date selection work for humans
+Rethinking the date picker UI by making date selection work for humans

 Based on this article by Jason Ford https://uxdesign.cc/rethinking-the-date-picker-ui-99b9dcb303ad